Search for the Higgs boson pair production in the $b\bar{b}\mu^+\mu^-$ final state at the LHC: BDT Analysis

-The BDT score distributions of the training and testing samples for both the signal and the background are shown in the same plot in FIG.~\ref{fig:sm_output} and FIG.~\ref{fig:bsm_output} for the ggF SM and BSM categories, respectively.
-The signal and background score distributions can be compared, and the overtraining is also be checked.
-A threshold on the BDT score is chosen to align with the cut-based efficiency roughly at 50\% for signals, which leads to a much lower background (including all background processes) efficiency of 0.85\% and 0.94\% for the ggF SM and BSM categories, respectively.
-The improvement by BDT is visualized in the ROC curves in FIG.~\ref{fig:ggfsm_ROC} and~\ref{fig:ggfbsm_ROC}, in which the cut-based performance is shown as the stars.
-The events above the threshold are used in the final fits described in the next Section.
+A cut on the BDT score is applied to purify the signal.
+The threshold is chosen to keep the signal efficiency roughly equal to the one in the cut-based analysis which is around 50\% as listed in TAB.~\ref{table:cut}.
+With this threshold, the background efficiency is much suppressed down to 0.85\% and 0.94\% for the ggF SM and BSM categories, respectively, one order of magnitude smaller than the ones from the cut-based analysis as listed in TAB.~\ref{table:cut}.
+The improvement by BDT is also visualized in the ROC curves in FIG.~\ref{fig:ggfsm_ROC} and~\ref{fig:ggfbsm_ROC}.
+The cut-based performance is shown as the red stars for comparisons.
+The events with the BDT score above the threshold are used in the final fits described in the next Section.